madhurabindu/SOLID/Designbycontract.md

   - constraints that every instance of the class must satisfy.
   - This defines the state that must hold true for the class to operate according to its design.

+Design by Contract: DoC prescribes that software designers should define formal, precise and verifiable interface specifications for software components, which extend the ordinary definition of abstract data types with preconditions, postconditions and invariants.

+This can be summarised by the "three questions" that the designer must repeatedly answer in the contract:
+  - What does the contract expect?
+  - What does the contract guarantee?
+  - What does the contract maintain?

 #### 1. Separate basic queries from derived queries.

 Derived queries can be specified in terms of basic queries.
 A derived query is a query that uses other queries to obtain an ultimate answer.
 A basic query goes directly after the data source to get the data.